 Made these peanut butter cookie dough bars?
 Share a picture with me on Instagram!
 I love to see what you are making.

 - a pinch Sea Salt

-- Line a 9x6-inch baking pan with parchment paper.
+- Line a 9-inch x 5-inch baking pan with parchment paper.
 Set aside.

 - In a large mixing bowl, add peanut butter, maple syrup, salt, and vanilla.

-- Combine with a spatula until creamy and evenly combine.
+- Combine with a spatula until creamy and evenly combined.